Danil5115/Library-website-Django/README.md

 ## Project Overview

 This project represents a library website that serves as an efficient platform for managing books, authors, and book borrowing.
-It is a great example of a backend development pet project that showcases your skills as a developer.
+This project has great functionality, where there are books, their physical copies, with all the accompanying information, including about authors, genres, etc. You can take copies of these books/authors, create, edit and delete them.
+There is also functionality with a separation of profiles for ordinary participants, administrators and librarians (who have great functionality for working with books).
+There is also the possibility of testing using unittest

 ## Key Features